rodrinoblega/prop-filter/README.md

 ### Usage

-To filter properties, use the CLI with this optional parameters:
+To filter properties, use the CLI with these optional parameters:

 | Parameter          | Description                                                | Required Together                                      | Example                                   |
 |--------------------|------------------------------------------------------------|--------------------------------------------------------|-------------------------------------------|